 Firstly, we are very upfront with all of our pricing.
 The fact is that no candidate will achieve a licence in the minimum specified hours in the regulations.
 Therefore, unlike our competitors, we don’t price our licences on those unattainable minimum hours.
 As we are pricing on realistic hours we may initially appear more expensive.
 This isn’t the case, in fact, we are simply, more transparent.

-Thirdly, our staff will help you reduce your costs.
+Secondly, our staff will help you reduce your costs.
 We have Industry leading instructors.
 This ensures a high level of oversight and experience is bought to your training.

 We brief thoroughly.
 Without a doubt, we receive most commendations from customers on the amount of briefing that we deliver in comparison to our competitors.
 One way to save money on your Flight Training is to be well prepared in the lesson.
 This is best achieved by a thorough Briefing.
 We pride ourselves on this aspect in particular.